 A series of Labyrinth of Souls stand-alone novels (nine so far) have been published by ShadowSpinners Press.
 They feature a host of veteran and award-winning authors, as well as talented newcomers.
 Everyone has been a delight to read.
 In all likelihood, this is the only independently designed and published game to have its own fiction series.
 In October, I’ll be at the World Fantasy convention for the third time to help promote the Labyrinth of Souls novels and all the Dungeon Solitaire games.

 Looking ahead, the success of this game helped cement my publishing skills and encouraged me to pursue more game design.
-I am planning to release an Dungeon Solitaire omnibus edition rulebook and tarot-sized cards later this year.
+I am planning to release more Dungeon Solitaire materials in the future.
 And in the months and years ahead, I expect you will see releases for games like Weird Roleplaying, Grimstone Fantasy, an expanded edition of Giant, and Warbound.

 In addition to my ongoing game design work, the success of Dungeon Solitaire helped along — directly or indirectly — a number of other projects.
 My novel, The End of All Things, is in the Labyrinth of Souls series of stand-alone novels.
 My latest book, That Which is Before You, is a work of spiritual non-fiction that has its roots in something extraordinary that happened during the time that I was writing Labyrinth of Souls.
 And all this has laid the groundwork to publish further works, including a complete trilogy of fantasy novels that I wrote over a period of twelve years, a collection of my short stories, and at least three more spiritual non-fiction books.